Custom formulas: Syntax and definitions

 Syntax: TRENDLINE(value)

-• Value: The value can be a constant or another function (e.g. the value you pass in could be UNIQUES of an event).
+• Value: The value can be a constant or another function (for example the value you pass in could be UNIQUES of an event).

-Returns the trendline of the value.
-This is calculated with ordinary least-squares linear regression.
-It is highly recommended that you plot another custom formula alongside this one, so you can compare them Otherwise, the TRENDLINE function will simply give you a straight line with no context on a chart.
+Returns the ordinary least-squares linear regression trendline of the value.
+You should strongly consider plotting another custom formula alongside this one, so you can compare them.
+Otherwise, the TRENDLINE function simply gives you a straight line with no context on a chart.

 For example, use this function to see the trendline of number of users who purchase a song or video and compare it to the unique number of users.